SymfonyCasts/symfony7/sfcasts/handle-form.md

 If you peek into `templates/base.html.twig` You'll see we already have code that loops over flash messages and renders them with nice styling depending on the type: success, warning, error, default.
-After saving the entity to the database, let's write this: `$this->addFlash()`
+Back in our controller, after saving the part entity to the database, write: `$this->addFlash()`

-First argument: the message “type” - it helps to control styling.
+First argument: the message "type" - it helps to control styling.
 Write `success` here.
 Second argument: the content of the message.
 How about `sprintf('The part "%s" was created.', $part->getName())`.